 (This post is written to Christian women and is based on a biblical worldview, supported with Scripture.
-Since the writing of this post, two sequels have been written, The Motive to Modesty and That Day He Wore Skinny Jeans: Why Men Should Be Modest, Too.
+Since the writing of this post, two sequels have been written, The Motive to Modesty, That Day He Wore Skinny Jeans: Why Men Should Be Modest, Too, and Dear Girl, You Can’t Shed Shame By Shedding Clothes.
 For related posts about women and sexuality, see the listing at the bottom of this post.)

 Hurriedly I raked through my second dresser drawer in the dim light of the unlit closet, scrambling for pants of some kind.
 Finding some, I grabbed a work out shirt, jammed feet into tennis shoes and breathlessly answered the door for Mr. M.